solendil/transformation-matrix-js/src/readme.md

 transforms and want to apply it permanently/manually to your own points and polygons.

-The matrix can optionally synchronize a canvas 2D context object so the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.

-Using toCSS() can synchronize a DOM element as well.
+The matrix can optionally synchronize a canvas 2D context so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.
+It can be used to synchronize a DOM element using the toCSS() method.

 No dependencies.
+Node support.

 Install